fititnt/uwazi-docker/README.md

 This work-in-progress repository allows you to run the [Uwazi](http://www.uwazi.io) using [Docker containers](https://docker.com).
-It can be a good alternative if you are testing the software and have no proeficiency with the entire stack of applications involved.
+It can be a good alternative if you are testing the software and have no proficiency with the entire stack of applications involved.

 **The Uwazi software is available in the [github.com/huridocs/uwazi](https://github.com/huridocs/uwazi/) repository.**